roddehugo/alfredpnr/README.md

 # Alfred PNR

-As part of a development project at the [UFPE][ufpe], this application aims to publish a simple API which shamefully scrap Amadeus [CheckMyTrip](cmt) webservice.
+As part of a development project at the [UFPE][ufpe], this application aims to publish a simple API which shamefully scrap Amadeus [CheckMyTrip][cmt] webservice.

 ## API description